When Hannibal left the motel, he was feeling slightly more optimistic than he had earlier. Face was up, was stronger. That was good. Very good.

 BA was mumbling as he peered ahead.
 He'd had to turn off the headlights some time ago, and was steering only by watching Face and some glimmers of moonlight through the trees.
 A couple of times he'd been sure they were going to bottom out, but then he'd see the impatient look from Face and Hannibal, and plowed ahead.
 So far, the LT seemed to know what he was doing.

 After what seemed like hours, they came out into a clearing.
 Face was up ahead a few yards, watching them, but not moving.
 Silently, he pointed to the side, behind them.
 The three men climbed stiffly out of the van and looked.
-Far away in the distance the faint reflection of flashing lights in the sky.
+Far away in the distance, they could see the faint reflection of flashing lights in the sky.

 Ahead of them - nothing but darkness.